 Computer-based applications that carry out functions typically associated with humans, such as visual perception, decision-making, and speech recognition.
 Al's most recent advances include machine learning (ML), in which algorithm-driven tools can self-correct and learn over time.
 Robotic process automation (RPA) is the application of robotics to the processes of an increasing range of white-collar jobs.
-In the words of Al visionary Andrew Ng, "if a task takes less that a second of thought, a machine can probably do it."

-(g) Cloud computing
+(g) Cloud Computing

-Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+Cloud computing can be said to be scalable or elastic, which means that it is possible to adapt the acquisition of cloud space according to need.